 4.1.2.
 Market Risks

 One of the most dynamic industries globally that is rapidly evolving is the food industry.
-Due to the challenging climate and special characteristics of the food industry, identifying and managing the risks, events and uncertainties across various supply chain processes is vital.
-Market risks include a broad classification of the market variation that impact the supply chain performance and behavioural operations across the industry [58][49].
+Due to the challenging climate and special characteristics of the food industry, identifying and managing related risks, events and uncertainties across various supply chain processes is vital.
+Market risks include a broad classification of the market variation that impact the supply chain performance and behavioural operations across the industry [58].
 Food supply chain deals with significant market-related risks across inputs and outputs that can have short-term effects such as a single growing season or long-term impacts over the production cycle.
-Within the FSCRM context, market risks are emphasised with price fluctuation, quality, exchange rate, accessibility and availability of essential products and services required by customers [59][50].
+Within the FSCRM context, market risks are emphasised with price fluctuation, quality, exchange rate, accessibility and availability of essential products and services required by customers [59].
 One of the critical approaches for managing market risk associated with the food supply chain is supply chain flexibility as an essential ability for all supply chain members (i.e., internally and externally).
-This approach supports food supply chain members to respond quickly to increasing market changes and customer expectations within budget and time and at a tremendous organisational performance level [60][51].
+This approach supports food supply chain members to respond quickly to increasing market changes and customer expectations within budget and time and at a tremendous organisational performance level [60].
 Figure 3 provides a diagrammatic view of these market-related risks identified in the literature.